Article summary:

 - High-performing professional services firms hit 76.2% billable utilization, 81.5% on-time delivery, and 13.3% EBITDA

-- Firms with integrated CRM and PSA systems achieved 38.1% project margins, versus 34.8% for firms without that integration
+- Firms with integrated CRM and PSA/PM systems achieved 38.1% project margins, versus 34.8% for firms without that integration

-Firms with stronger sales systems and tighter sales-to-delivery alignment tend to perform better on revenue per consultant, project margin, and EBITDA.
+Firms with a strong revenue system and tighter sales-to-delivery alignment tend to perform better on revenue per consultant, project margin, and EBITDA.

 AI is changing buyer research (but doesn’t save broken ops)